mrmatho/7dt-slides/pages/7-cyber-excel-5-cat.md

 - If the condition is true (A1 does contain "Yes"), the cell will show `1`
 - If the condition is false (A1 does not contain "Yes"), the cell will show `0`

+*You will use this, but with the correct answers in place of "Yes" and the cell reference in place of `A1`.*

 ---
 zoom: 1.1
 ---